UAE Central Bank follows US Fed, holds key rate

 The multi-brand gift card, HappyYOU, can be purchased across all Carrefour stores in the UAE

-The UAE Central Bank has followed US Federal Reserve and decided to maintain the base rate applicable to the overnight deposit facility (ODF) without change at 5.40%.
+The Central Bank of the UAE (CBUAE) has decided to maintain the Base Rate applicable to the Overnight Deposit Facility (ODF) without change at 5.40%.

-The US Federal Reserve held its key lending rate steady for a fourth consecutive meeting on Wednesday (Jan 31) as inflation inches closer towards its long-term target of two per cent.
+This decision was taken following the US Federal Reserve's announcement on 31 January to keep the Interest on Reserve Balances (IORB) unchanged.

+The CBUAE has also decided to maintain the interest rate applicable to borrowing short-term liquidity from the CBUAE at 50 basis points above the Base Rate for all standing credit facilities.

+But it added that its rate-setting committee is unlikely to start cutting interest rates "until it has gained greater confidence that inflation is moving sustainably" toward two percent.

+Following a post-pandemic surge in inflation, fueled further by the Russian invasion of Ukraine, the Fed rapidly hiked interest rates to slow rising prices -- with surprising success.

-The Fed’s target inflation rate, which strips out volatile food and energy prices, has now fallen below an annual rate of three per cent, while economic growth remained robust at 2.5 per cent in 2023 and unemployment stayed close to historic lows.
+The US central bank's favored inflation measure, which strips out volatile food and energy prices, has now fallen below an annual rate of 3.0 percent, while economic growth remained robust at 2.5 percent in 2023 and unemployment stayed close to historic lows.

+"The data to date has been stunningly good," KPMG chief economist Diane Swonk wrote in a blog post this week.

+Fresh data published Wednesday from ADP showed that private sector hiring has cooled more than expected this month, further underscoring the Fed's progress.

 The multi-brand gift card, HappyYOU, can be purchased across all Carrefour stores in the UAE